20-day Best of Japan & South Korea (2025)

 Due to the proximity of the attractions, our sightseeing in Kanazawa is done exclusively on foot with occasional use of taxi to cover the short distances between some of the locations.
 Please expect to walk 5 to 8 km per day.

-After hotel check-in, we walk or go by taxi (2 km, 6 minutes) to Higashi Chaya District.
+After hotel check-in, we walk, or go by taxi (2 km, 6 minutes) if the weather is rainy, to Higashi Chaya district.
 This is one of the three preserved historical geisha districts in Kanazawa (along with Nishichayagai and Kazuemachi) where geisha still entertain today.

 Day 6/Sat: Kanazawa (B/L)